Lucrezia Barberini: Marriage

 On 13 April 1654 Lucrezia and Francesco I d'Este were married by proxy in Loreto, Marche at the Basilica della Santa Casa.

-Lucrezia was met by her husbands brother the Cardinal Rinaldo d'Este at the border of Modena, and presented with valuable jewelry a gift from the duke of Modena.
+Lucrezia was met by her husband's brother, the Cardinal Rinaldo d'Este, at the border of Modena, and presented with valuable jewelry, a gift from the Duke of Modena.

 14 October 1654 Lucrezia was married to the twice widowed Francesco I d'Este, Duke of Modena in person.
 In many ways the marriage represented a long-overdue truce between the House of Este and the House of Barberini who had taken sides against each other during the First War of Castro.
 Francesco had, in fact, fought alongside his father against Taddeo Barberini's troops.

 The marriage celebrations lasted for several days, culminating in a tournament and fireworks in the Piazza Grande of Modena and according to a poem read in honor of the couple "Spring sang sumptuous verses to the bride, rejoicing that the Barberine bees, coming to suck the sweet honey of the Este lilies, promised a new golden age".
 Francesco even opened the fortress of the Citadel for the first time to the curiosity of the people and this was the greatest demonstration of esteem he could show his bride, "having nothing that he holds with greater regard and jealousy than that".

 They had one son, Rinaldo d'Este, Duke of Modena, who married Charlotte of Brunswick-Lüneburg.
 Through this child, she is ancestor of the royal house of Austria-Este.

 Francesco while waging war against the Spanish in Lombardy in 1658, and having conquered of Mortara, contracted malaria and died in Santhiá.
 He was succeeded by his son (Lucrezia´s step-son) Alfonso.